 I am not against drugs; I am against behaviour that gets in the way of people doing what they really want to do.

 Evaluate and deconstruct your social circle.
 Where do you usually meet?
 Is it at the bar?
 At the club?
 Or in the library, or at the gym?

 The reward of addiction is, in most cases, immediate fun, reinforcement, connectedness, and happiness.

 What happens if you go cold turkey right now?
 If you do not do alcohol for 3 months?
 How will your friends react if you meet?
 Will you be the odd man out?

 We are all players in a social system.

 We need to be self-aware and expose the system that we live in for what it really is.
-This is the hard part about making steps towards sobriety for example.
-The realization that your entire circle is held together by a drug, that you are all part of the wheel of self destructivism.
-If this is the case, you need to escape, or create a balance in your circle by adding more and more healthy people to your world.
-So it becomes abnormal again if you intoxicate yourself regularly.
-This will be the hardest part because you need to let people behind who you love.
+This is the hard part about making steps towards sobriety, for example.
+The realisation that your entire circle is held together by a drug, that you are all part of the wheel of self-destruction.
+If this is the case, you need to escape or create a balance in your circle by adding more and more healthy people to your world, so it becomes abnormal again if you intoxicate yourself regularly.
+This will be the hardest part because you need to leave people behind who you love.

-Use of the substance results in failure to “fulfill major role obligations” such as at home, work, or school.
+- Use of the substance results in failure to “fulfil major role obligations” such as at home, work, or school.

-Experiencing withdrawal symptoms after stopping use.
-Withdrawal symptoms typically include, according to the DSM-5: “anxiety, irritability, fatigue, nausea/vomiting, hand tremor or seizure in the case of alcohol.”
+- Experiencing withdrawal symptoms after stopping use.
+Withdrawal symptoms typically include, according to the DSM-5: “anxiety, irritability, fatigue, nausea/vomiting, hand tremor, or seizures in the case of alcohol”.